-Let me start by saying, no worries, there are an abundant of rental properties in all price ranges in the Lake Chapala area.
+Let me start by saying, no worries, there are rental properties in all price ranges in the Lake Chapala area.
 That being said, ‘you get what you pay for’ is just as true here as in other locations.

-Rental prices by the month range from $400 usd a to $2,500 usd, depending on size, condition, location and time of year, and whether short term or long term.
-If I had to zero in on what you would have to pay, I’d say that most of our clients find that they need to pay somewhere between $850 and $1200 to get the amenities they are used to north of the border when they rent for several months at a time, just to give you some ballpark to work with.
+Rental prices by the month range from $500 USD to $2,500 USD, depending on size, condition, location and time of year, and whether short term or long term.
+Most of our clients find that they need to pay somewhere between $850 and $1500 to get the amenities they are used to north of the border when they rent for several months at a time, just to give you some ballpark to work with.
 To get a sense of the cost of buying, check out our “Sample Homes for Sale” page – which are take from the MLS listings.
-I will caution you that it is difficult to get a true feel for values when you don’t know the locations or condition of the properties.
+It is difficult to get a true feel for values when you don’t know the locations or condition of the properties.
 However, it will give you a bit of insight.

 Seasonal Rentals in Lake Chapala